Charges filed in Shakopee domestic murder

 A Shakopee man is charged with second degree intentional murder after police say he decapitated his girlfriend and threw her body into the street.

-Prosecutors detail the charge in a criminal complaint against 42-year-old Alexis Saborit, who allegedly carried out the deadly attack Wednesday afternoon.
+Prosecutors detailed the charge against 42-year-old Alexis Saborit both in a court appearance in Scott County District Court Friday, and in a criminal complaint filed earlier in the day.
+Saborit is accused of killing 55-year-old America Thayer on Wednesday.

 Shakopee police squads were dispatched to the intersection of 4th Avenue and Spencer Street after multiple 911 calls.
 Arriving officers found a headless body laying in the middle of the street, with her feet pointed towards the curb and shoulders near the open door of a vehicle.
-The victim had been decapitated.
+The victim, soon identified as Thayer, had been decapitated.

 At least two witnesses on the scene told investigators they saw a vehicle stop, and the driver walking to the passenger side door of the car where he began swinging an object repeatedly.
 One witness told police she saw the driver throw something into a yard, and then drag what looked like a body out of the vehicle.